 We have a program that can help our members with complex health needs.
-For example, some members have several medical conditions, take different drugs at the same time, and have high drug costs.

 This program is voluntary and free to members.
 A team of pharmacists and doctors developed the program for us.
 This program can help make sure that our members get the most benefit from the drugs they take.
 Our program is called a Medication Therapy Management (MTM) program.

-Some members who take medications for different medical conditions may be able to get services through a MTM program.
+Some members who take medications for different medical conditions and have high drug costs may be able to get services through an MTM program.
 A pharmacist or other health professional will give you a comprehensive review of all your medications.
 You can talk about how best to take your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
 You'll get a written summary of this discussion.
 The summary has a medication action plan that recommends what you can do to make the best use of your medications, with space for you to take notes or write down any follow-up questions.
 You'll also get a personal medication list that will include all the medications you're taking and why you take them.

-It's a good idea to have your medication reviewed during your yearly "Wellness" visit, so you can talk to your doctor about your action plan and medication list.
+It's a good idea to have your medication review before your yearly "Wellness" visit, so you can talk to your doctor about your action plan and medication list.
 Bring your action plan and medication list with you to your visit or anytime you talk with your doctors, pharmacists, and other health care providers.
-Also, keep your medication list with you in case you go to the hospital or emergency room.
+Also, keep your medication list with you (for example, with your ID) in case you go to the hospital or emergency room.

 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you from the program.
-If you have any questions about these programs, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If you have any questions about these programs, please contact Employee Benefits (phone numbers are printed on the back cover of this booklet).